Our contributor, Tessa Huff, is back with a new cake recipe perfect for the holidays….

 - Cool on a wire rack before de-panning.

-- Once completely cool, carefully slice each cake in half to create 6 rounds.
+- Once completely cool, carefully slice each cake in half to create 6 layers.

 For the Espresso Buttercream: